DirectRoot/webauthn/content/leaders/3-why-it-keeps-happening/_index.en.md

 #### Time-based One Time Passcodes (TOTP)

-A TOTP from a mobile application is generally the most secure second factor available to consumers and is often accepted in corporations too.
+A TOTP from a mobile application is often the most secure second factor available to consumers and is regularly accepted in corporations too.

 Whilst the TOTP rotating every thirty seconds seems to make it more secure, the 0ktapus hacking campaign<sup>1</sup> has proven criminals are very capable of phishing employees for password + TOTP _in real time_ to gain access.